The Barretts of Wimpole Street: Revivals

 Cornell revived the play twice on Broadway: at the Martin Beck Theatre (1935) and the Ethel Barrymore Theatre (1945).
 There was a West End revival of the play in 1948 at the Garrick Theatre, starring Margaret Johnston, Alec Clunes and Tom Walls.

 Film

 It was filmed in 1934, starring Fredric March, Norma Shearer and Charles Laughton.
 That film was remade scene-for-scene and almost shot-for-shot, in colour, in 1957, starring Bill Travers, Jennifer Jones and John Gielgud.
 Both films were directed by Sidney Franklin.

 Television

 BBC television broadcast an adaptation of the play on 14 October 1951, starring Pauline Jameson as Elizabeth, Griffith Jones as Browning and D. A. Clarke-Smith as Edward Moulton-Barrett.
 On 2 April 1956 NBC's Producers' Showcase aired a production featuring Cornell as Elizabeth.
-A 1982 TV film of the play was made by the BBC starring Jane Lapotaire as Elizabeth, Joss Ackland as her father and Jeremy Brett as Browning.
+A 1982 TV film of the play was made by the BBC starring Jane Lapotaire as Elizabeth, Joss Ackland as her father and Jeremy Brett as Browning (Brett had previously played Browning in 1972 on radio).

+Radio

+BBC Radio 4 broadcast an adaptation of the play in October 1972, with Dorothy Tutin as Elizabeth, Paul Rogers as her father and Jeremy Brett as Browning.
+It was rebroadcast in October 2025 on BBC Radio 4 Extra.
+Brett went on to play the same role on television in 1982.